Cycle rickshaw

-The cycle rickshaw is a small-scale local means of transport.
-It is a type of tricycle designed to carry passengers on a for-hire basis.
-It is also known by a variety of other names such as bike taxi, velotaxi, pedicab, bikecab, cyclo, beca, becak, trisikad, sikad, tricycle taxi, trishaw, or hatchback bike.
+The cycle rickshaw is a small-scale means of local transport.
+A type of tricycle designed to carry passengers on a for-hire basis, it may also be known as bike taxi, velotaxi, pedicab, bikecab, cyclo, beca, becak, trisikad, sikad, tricycle taxi, trishaw, or hatchback bike.

-While the rickshaw is pulled by a person on foot, the cycle rickshaw is human-powered by pedaling.
-By contrast, the auto rickshaw is motorized.
+The cycle rickshaw is human-powered by pedaling, in contrast to the classic rickshaw, pulled by a person on foot, and distinct from the motorized auto rickshaw.